DFHack/dfhack/docs/dev/Lua API.rst

 - Left/Right arrow: move the cursor one character to the left or right.
 - Ctrl-B/Ctrl-F: move the cursor one word back or forward.
 - Ctrl-A/Ctrl-E: move the cursor to the beginning/end of the text.

+The widget also supports integration with the system clipboard:

+- Ctrl-C: copy current text to the system clipboard
+- Ctrl-X: copy current text to the system clipboard and clear text in widget
+- Ctrl-V: paste text from the system clipboard (text is converted to cp437)

 The ``EditField`` class also provides the following functions: